-Google Assistant in Google Home devices forms the foundation of smart home control.
-It's compatible with a wide range of devices, so you can control heating, lights, and a lots more with your voice.
+Google Assistant in Nest devices forms the foundation of smart home control.
+It's compatible with a wide range of devices, so you can control heating, lights, and a lots more with your voice, although the same experience is available through all Google Assistant interfaces.

 Which devices offer Google Assistant?

-Google Assistant originally launched on the Google Pixel smartphones and Google Home, but it is now available to just about all modern Android devices, including Wear OS devices, Android TV, and Nvidia Shield and in some cars if they offer support for Android Auto.
+Google Assistant originally launched on the Google Pixel smartphones and Google Home, but it is now available to just about all modern Android devices, including Wear OS devices, Android TV, and Nvidia Shield, as well as any cars that support Android Auto and other devices too, like Nest cameras and the Lenovo Smart Clock.

 Google Assistant on phones

-Google expanded its Google Assistant service in 2017 so that it would be available on more mobile devices.
-That saw the roll-out of Assistant to most Android phones, with all recent launches offering the AI system.
+Google Assistant is available on Android phones, with all recent models offering the AI system.
 Even devices that offer another AI system, like Samsung's Bixby, also offer Google Assistant.
-Essentially, if your phone has Android, your phone has Google Assistant, so the user base for Google Assistant is huge.
+Essentially, if your phone has Android with GMS (Google Mobile Services), your phone has Google Assistant - so that doesn't include Huawei devices.